lbryio/lbry.com/content/news/170-forking-for-asic-resistance.md

 Designing ASIC resistant proof-of-work blockchains, and particularly hard-forking to achieve such ASIC-resistance is a contentious new issue in the cryptocurrency space.
 ASIC chips are custom manufactured computing devices designed specifically for a particular blockchain or hashing algorithm.
 As such, they are far more efficient at mining than commodity hardware such as CPUs or GPUs.

 Forking to prevent such resistance, referred to as an AAHF (Anti-ASIC Hard Fork) for the rest of this article, changes the mining algorithm on a blockchain so that ASICs tailored to the old algorithm can no longer mine effectively.
-AAHF aren’t just theory.
+AAHFs aren’t just theory.
 Recently Monero[ executed one](https://cointelegraph.com/news/monero-hard-fork-appears-successful-as-devs-shun-bitmains-asic-miners) and[ Zcash](https://forum.z.cash/t/let-s-talk-about-asic-mining/27353/459) is pondering whether to do the same.
 At [LBRY](https://lbry.io), we’ve received requests to hard fork due to the release of a[ Baikal miner](https://www.baikalminer.com/product10.php) appearing on the market (the miner is likely a FPGA machine, not an ASIC, however).

 This article is a case study on the recent Monero AAHF.
 The Monero hard fork that occurred on April 6th was interesting in that it: